jacksonpradolima/coleman4hcs/README.md

 and `datasets_dir = "examples/core@dune-common"`.
 This offers a succinct example using the Dune dataset, treating each variant as a unique system.
 Further insights into the dataset are available in the [Datasets](#datasets) section.

+# Analysis of COLEMAN4HCS Performance

+As part of our ongoing effort to provide the state-of-the-art tool, Coleman4HCS, for TCPCI optimize COLEMAN4HCS, we've created examples to guide any researcher to understand the performance, effectiveness, and adaptability of our tool.
+The analysis, available in our Jupyter notebook (`analysis.ipynb`), leverages various libraries such as DuckDB, Pandas, Seaborn, and Matplotlib to process data and visualize the results.

+## Performance Metrics

+The notebook has examples including but not limited to test case execution times, prioritization effectiveness, and algorithm efficiency under different configurations and environments.

+## Methodologies

+The notebook employs SQL queries for data manipulation and leverages Python's data analysis and visualization libraries to derive meaningful insights from historical test data.
+Our methodology ensures a robust analysis framework capable of handling large datasets and producing actionable intelligence.

+## Visualizations

+Data visualizations play a key role in our analysis, offering intuitive understanding of complex data patterns and algorithm performance.
+The notebook includes various charts and graphs that elucidate the trade-offs between different prioritization strategies and their impact on test cycle times and failure detection rates.

 # References